spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/1-getting-started/1-task.md

     ![Timestamp Task Definition - Enter Name](images/dataflow-task-create-timestamp-task-definition-confirmation.png)

-1. Click the `Create the task` button.
+1. Click the `CREATE THE TASK` button.

     The Task Definitions page appears and lists the created definition (`timestamp-task`), as the following image shows: